 Users who log in with SAML and do not have the values that map to a Datadog role are stripped of all roles and are not allowed to log in.

 To learn how to create and set mappings, read the Mapping SAML attributes documentation.

-For more information about configuring SAML, reference the Single sign on with SAML documentation.
+To learn how to configure SAML, read the Single sign on with SAML documentation.

 You can filter application keys by name, ID, or owner, or click the Only My Keys toggle to only view application keys you own.
-Read the Application keys documentation for more information on how to add or remove them.
+Read the Application keys documentation for more information on adding and removing keys.

 Client tokens are used to send events and logs from your user’s web and mobile applications.
 They are unique to your organization.
 Deleting a client token that is linked to a RUM Application causes your RUM Application to stop reporting.
-The process to create them is similar to API and Application Keys.
+The process to create client tokens is similar to that for API and application keys.

 Events API Emails